 How to prevent data theft by employees

-One of the biggest threats to your company’s data isn’t hackers.
+One of the biggest threats to your company’s data security isn’t hackers.
 It’s your own employees.

 5 steps to prevent data theft by employees

-From limiting employee access to recognizing the red flags of employee data theft, companies can do several things to keep their data safe.
+From limiting employee data access to recognizing the red flags of employee data theft, companies can take several measures to keep their information secure.

 1. Limit access to data

 One of the best ways to prevent data theft by employees is to limit access.
-Grant them access only to what they need to do their job.
-Known as a zero trust approach, this strategy of restricting user access permissions means employees have little to no ability to steal data.
+Give employees access only to the information they need to do their jobs.
+Known as a “zero trust” approach to cybersecurity, this strategy limits what employees can view, edit, copy, or otherwise obtain.
+It also requires verification of permission to access certain data.

 2. Implement USB device management